rackerlabs/docs-developer-blog/_posts/2018-05-31-intro-to-agent-gold.markdown

 ### Conclusion

-This new feature makes it much easier to manage agents on Enterprise Manager.
+This new feature makes it much easier to manage agents on OEM.
 Using Agent Gold Image enables you to deploy or update the same agent at the most recent patch level on multiple host levels.
 Even the rollback process is simple.
 If an Agent Gold update fails one of your older, non-Agent Gold